 You can change the credit or debit card you use to pay for Squarespace at any time.
-All Squarespace subscriptions connected to a site, including a website, domains, and G Suite, are charged to the same card.
+We charge the same card for all Squarespace subscriptions connected to a site, including a website, domains, and G Suite.

 Before you begin

-- Billing is handled on a per-site basis.
-If you manage multiple sites and want to update the card for more than one of them, repeat the steps in this guide for each site.
+- If you manage multiple sites, the card on file for each is handled separately.
+To update the card for more than one of them, repeat the steps in this guide for each site.